 “If a person commits a sin punishable by death and is executed, and you hang the corpse on a tree, his body must not remain all night on the tree; instead you must make certain you bury him that same day, for the one who is left exposed on a tree is cursed by God.
 You must not defile your land which the Lord your God is giving you as an inheritance” (Deu.
 21:22-23, emphasis added).

-In his letter to the Corinthians, Paul, now the leader and sustainer of the Church, affirms the challenge that Christ’s crucifixion caused him when teaching his fellow Jews about it.
-According to Paul the “Jews demand signs and Greeks look for wisdom, but we preach Christ crucified: a stumbling block to Jews and foolishness to Gentiles” (1 Cor.
+The crucifixion was also a major reason why the Apostle Paul, prior to his conversion to the Christian movement, persecuted the earliest Christians.
+In light of his understanding of the Torah, the early Christian proclamation of a resurrected messiah who had just been crucified was a great blasphemy.
+This explains why Paul persecuted Christians by arresting and imprisoning them (Gal.
+4:29 and the Acts), condoned their murder (as in the case of Stephen in Acts), and attempted to destroy the early Church (Acts 8:3).
+In his letter to the Corinthians, Paul, having now converted and become the leader of the Church, states the challenge the crucifixion presents him with when teaching his fellow Jews about it: “Jews demand signs and Greeks look for wisdom, but we preach Christ crucified: a stumbling block to Jews and foolishness to Gentiles” (1 Cor.
 1:21-22, emphasis added).
-Paul goes on to write that “Christ redeemed us from the curse of the Law, having become a curse for us—for it is written, “CURSED IS EVERYONE WHO HANGS ON A TREE.”
-(Gal 3:13, emphasis added)
+He goes on to write that “Christ redeemed us from the curse of the Law, having become a curse for us—for it is written, “CURSED IS EVERYONE WHO HANGS ON A TREE.”
+(Gal.
+3:13, emphasis added)

 “Jewish Messianic expectations included no idea of a Davidic Messiah who, instead of throwing off Israel’s enemies and establishing David’s throne in Jerusalem, would be shamefully executed by them as a criminal.
 Jesus’ crucifixion was something the early church struggled to overcome, not something it invented.
 Jesus’ crucifixion is one datum upon which all historical scholars, even the most radical, agree” (24).